FreeBSD-Starter-Kit/imagewriter/README.md

 ![Initial screen](images/ImageWriter-1.png)

-Enter the path and name of the ISO or IMG file.
+- Enter the path and name of the ISO or IMG file.

-Enter the USB device name.
+- Enter the USB device name.
+- Select "Write to USB."

 ![Enter path to ISO image](images/ImageWriter-2.png)